nichodges/sprklst/sparklist-nic.md

 A hardware interface for MPD (for people who have USB-DACs plugged in to rPi's and hooked up to their HiFi's - admittedly a limited market)

+VineBeat - create a Vine account and just post videos that contain musical loops, that loop perfectly.
+All the posts can work together to form a beat or a track.